W. W. Hiltz

 William Wesley "Bill" Hiltz (2 November 1872 – 26 February 1936) was Mayor of Toronto from January 1924 - January 1925.
 During his term, he introduced time clocks for Toronto city workers.
 He was also a member of the Orange Order in Canada.
 He had a son and grandson, with the same names.

 Ancestry

 Hiltz descended from the Hilts families that immigrated to the New World around 1710 presumably from the Palatinate region of Germany because of the wars and famine.
 The family farmed on the Burnetsfield Patent in Herkimer County, New York.
-During the American Revolution in 1779, Joseph Hilts was brought as a small child by his grandfather, Joseph Petrie, who was forced to flee to the Province of Quebec, settling in the Niagara Peninsula in Louth Township.
+During the American Revolution in 1779, William Hiltz father, Joseph Hilts was brought as a small child by his grandfather, Joseph Petrie, who was forced to flee to the Province of Quebec, settling in the Niagara Peninsula in Louth Township.
 Joseph Hilts' sons later received land grants, with William Hilts receiving one in Esquesing Township, and Edward Thompson Hilts receiving one in Erin Township.